Inzhenerka/docs.getdbt.tech/website/docs/docs/collaborate/access-query-page.md

 - View the results of the query and its details using the **Results** or **Details** tabs
 - Create a visualization of your query results using the **Chart** tab
 - View the history of queries and their statuses (like Success, Error, Pending) using the **Query history** icon
+- Use dbt Copilot to generate or edit SQL queries using natural language prompts
 - Integrate with [dbt Copilot](/docs/cloud/dbt-copilot), [dbt Explorer](/docs/collaborate/explore-projects), [dbt Cloud IDE](/docs/cloud/dbt-cloud-ide/develop-in-the-cloud), and [Visual Editor](/docs/cloud/visual-editor) to provide a seamless experience for data exploration, AI-assisted writing, and collaboration.

 ## Access the Query page